 Storage

-4. Now, just enable the Storage Sense option.
-Enabling the Storage Sense will automatically clean the DirectX Shader Cache.
+4. Enable the Storage Sense option.
+Enabling Storage Sense will automatically clean the DirectX Shader Cache.

 Storage Sense